camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/10-multi-tenancy.html.md

 #### Advantages

-* Straight forward querying for data across multiple tenants as the data for all tenants is organized in the same tables.
+* Straightforward querying for data across multiple tenants as the data for all tenants is organized in the same tables.

 #### Disadvantages